Signs Of Diabetes - What Is Your Sugar Dissolving Plan?

 Choose protein over carbohydrates.
 Protein has a more favorable effect on blood sugar, whereas refined carbohydrates can cause a major rise in glucose after a meal.
 Protein does not cause this kind of rise in blood sugar, which makes it a smarter mealtime choice.

+Cinnamon for diabetes.
 Consuming one teaspoon of cinnamon every day could be enough to help control your blood sugar.

 It helps your fat cells recognize and respond effectively to insulin.
 Cinnamon is delicious and can be added to breakfast cereals, beverages and desserts.